vntasis/stan-nf/README.md

 `--data DATA_PATH`
 - Input data file(s) for the model in json format.
 By defualt, Stan-NF will look for json files inside a directory named `data` located in the current working directory (Default: './data/*.json').
-- Note: The content of the json file has to match the structure of the data as declared in the `data` section of the provided stan model.
-For more information, check CmdStan's documentation on [JSON Format for CmdStan](https://mc-stan.org/docs/2_28/cmdstan-guide/json.html).

 `--outdir OUTPUT_PATH`
 - Output directory where all the results are going to be saved.
 By default, output is saved in a directory with the name `results` located in the current working directory (Default: './results').